jmaddr/SonosCE/README.md

 ## How to provision
 ### 1. Setup IFTTT webhooks service
   - Navigate to the IFTTT [web page](http://www.ifttt.com].
+  - Add the Sonos service if you have not already done so.
   - Add the webhooks service if you have not already done so.
   - Copy your personal identifying webhook hash to the clipboard.
 This will be a multicharacter personal identifier.
-  - Create webhooks for the following actions.
+  - Create webhooks for the following actions, selecting the appropriate Sonos player (or group of players).
   	- Pause
 	- Resume
   - Create webhooks for the volume settings.
 If you wish only a single volume not controlled by the codec, you can skip this step.